Shorya1835/syntax-error/README.md

 ### Requirements

-The modules needed for this project can be downloaded by using
+The modules needed for this project can be downloaded using
 ```
 pip install -r requirements.txt
 ```